Never miss an important update |

 In 2010, the Basel Committee proposed a new standard for the two systems where the banks determine their tiers and capital ratio.

-In 2013, the FDIC, OCC, and FRB issued regulations for insured depository institutions in the US which aligned with the Basel III capital standards.
+In 2013, the FDIC, OCC, and FRB issued regulations for insured depository institutions in the US aligned with the Basel III capital standards.

-These standards were designed, mainly, to strengthen the quality and quantity of bank capital to promote strength in the financial industry to get asset classesrisk and return to make it resilient against economic stress.
+These standards were designed mainly to strengthen the quality and quantity of bank capital to promote strength in the financial industry to get asset classes' risk and return to make it resilient against economic stress.

 Whether buying your first home or selling your...